On this page

 - Processing time for Form 1229 varies by case type and current workload — always check the official Home Affairs processing time tool.

-- Typically submitted alongside the child's visa application.
+- Part of the documentation expected to support a child's visa application.

 - Form 1229 is commonly filed alongside Form 47SP, Form 1419.